ANFP at a Glance

 Self-Operated Environments - 71%

 ANFP has 48 active state chapters, and more than 160 active districts, throughout the United States and in Guam.
 Chapters provide local networking, meetings, and education, as well as legislative activities, recruitment, scholarships, and professional advancement.

-The Certifying Board for Dietary Managers® (CBDM®) is responsible for the certification program, and the actual exam is conducted by PSI/AMP, a professional testing company with more than 200 sites in the United States.
-The certification program is accredited by the National Commission for Certifying Agencies (NCCA).
+The Certifying Board for Dietary Managers® (CBDM®) is responsible for the CBDM Certification Program, and the actual exam is conducted by PSI/AMP, a professional testing company with more than 200 sites in the United States.
+The CBDM Certification Program is accredited by the National Commission for Certifying Agencies (NCCA).